BSDExabio/OpenMDlr-amber/README.md

 python3 $OpenFoldHome/fold_protein.py fold_protein.json
 ```

 ### Input to the Program: fold_protein.json
-1. name of the protein (or run) as a string; this is just to identify output files, so you can really use any string you want
+1. name: string; an identifier string used in naming of output directory and files, so you can really use any string you want.
-2. FASTA file (or txt file) with the sequence in single letters (i.e., "NLYIQWLKDGGPSSGRPPPS")
+2. fasta_file_path: string; directory path that points to the FASTA file with the to-be folded sequence in single letter format (i.e., "NLYIQWLKDGGPSSGRPPPS").
-3. Distance Restraints list in 8 col file
+3. distance_restraints_file_path: string; directory path that points to the distance restraints file in 8 column format.
-4. Torsion Restraints list in 5 col file
+4. torsion_restraints_file_path: string; directory path that points to the torsion restraints file in 5 column format.
 5. List of Force Constants for the distance restraints as floats (in kcal/mol·Angstroms)
 6. List of Force Constants for the torsion restraints as floats (in in kcal/mol·rad)
 7. List of Maximum Temperatures for the simulated annealing cycles as floats (in K)